mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_uri_t.rst

 ========================================== ================================= =======================================================================================================================================================================
 Constant                                   Key                               Description
 ========================================== ================================= =======================================================================================================================================================================
 MONGOC_URI_READPREFERENCE                  readpreference                    Specifies the replica set read preference for this connection.
-This setting overrides any slaveOk value.
+This setting overrides any secondaryOk value.
 The read preference values are the following:

                                                                              * primary (default)
                                                                              * primaryPreferred